Upcoming Report Card Reforms

 The key provisions of this bill reform Ohio’s school accountability system starting with the 2021-2022 school year.
 This reform was passed after years of collaborative research and design by education stakeholders, including the major education associations, business community and General Assembly.
-The Ohio Department of Education will begin work to implement these new reforms after the release of this year’s 2020-2021 report cards in October.
+The Ohio Department of Education began working to implement these new reforms in October with the State Board of Education.

 Some of major highlights are listed below.

 - Starting with the 2021-2022 school year, the report card will include six components: Gap Closing, Achievement, Progress, Graduation, Early Literacy and College, Career, Workforce and Military Readiness.